ohler55/oj/README.md

  - Removed the encoding option and fixed a misunderstanding of the string encoding.
 Unicode code points are now used instead of byte codes.
 This is not compatible with previous releases but is compliant with RFC4627.

+ - Time encoding in :object mode is faster and higher nanosecond precision.

 ## <a name="description">Description</a>

 Optimized JSON (Oj), as the name implies was written to provide speed